oswald2/DGPatchMaker/README.md

 Since DrumGizmo underwent a change in it's file format, also the user interface was slightly changed to be able to handle that.
 The automatic import can't handle the main outputs flag, which are used for the bleed control inside DrumGizmo.
 These need to be set manually.
 To understand this setting, one needs to understand how the bleed control works: it reduces the amplitude of the sample played on other channels which are not selected main.
 So the instrument needs to have set the "Main" tag checked in the channel map for it's own channels, while the other are bleed-controlled.

 E.g. for the Crocell Kit from the DrumGizmo site, the KDrumL instrument is mapped to all channels, but its channels tagged as "Main" are the "KDrumInside" and "KDrumOutside" channels, as these are the native channels the kick goes out to.
 The output to all other channels will be controlled by the bleed control.
-For cymbals and the hihat, the Crocell Kit defines that they "Main" channels are the "AmbLeft" and "AmbRight" (the room microphones) and all overhead channels ("OHLeft", "OHRight", "OHCenter").
+For cymbals and the hihat, the Crocell Kit defines that their "Main" channels are the "AmbLeft" and "AmbRight" (the room microphones) and all overhead channels ("OHLeft", "OHRight", "OHCenter").

 It is also important to add a Drumkit Name and a Description in the relevant fields, before saving the drumkit.